StarShopCr/.github/profile/README.md

 ## 🤝 Contributor's Guide

-We welcome contributions to StartShop!
+We welcome contributions to StarShop!
 Check out our [Contributor's Guide](https://github.com/StarShopCr/contributors-guide) to get started.

 ---

-Thank you for being part of StartShop's journey to revolutionize online marketplaces! 🌍✨
+Thank you for being part of StarShop's journey to revolutionize online marketplaces! 🌍✨